SystematicError/chest-xray-ai/README.md

 ```
 [xray] Importing libraries
 [xray] Loading model
-[server] Running locally at http://0.0.0.0:13520
+[server] Running locally at http://0.0.0.0:13520 (http://localhost:13520)
 [tunnel] Created tunnel at http://90eu-285-11-20-34.ngrok.io
 ```

 The first URL, `http://0.0.0.0:13520` is your local URL, you can only visit this website from the computer the server is running from.
 This URL will always be the same.
+If your browser doesn't load the page try loading the URL in the brackets, `http://localhost:13520`.

 The next URL, `http://90eu-285-11-20-34.ngrok.io` is your public URL, this can be visited from any device as long as the server is running.
 This URL will change whenever you restart the server.